ZhangJD-ong/AI-assistant-for-breast-tumor-segmentation/README.md

 python test.py
 ```
 * We release the well-trained model and five samples to guide usage.
 The data can only be used for academic research usage.
+* For more data requirement, please contact author with zhangjd1@shanghaitech.edu.cn.